andimiller/nodebb-plugin-sso-oauth/README.md

 1. Add this plugin
 2. Enable it
-3. Register your application on https://developers.eveonline.com/
+3. Register your application on https://developers.eveonline.com/ with a callback of https://yourforums/auth/eve/callback
 4. Add a section to your config.json with
 ```json
 {